simonkarman/kindred-paths/docs/v2-architecture.md

 replace it later without touching the cache, API, or UI.
 The rest of §4 covers the CardConjurer driving mechanism (shared by both layers), the interactive editing model, the server render + cache, how CardConjurer runs server-side, and the CC update workflow.

+### The Renderer interface + registry
+Each renderer exposes a stable **`name`** (filesystem-safe: `[a-z0-9-]+`) alongside its render function. `packages/renderer/src/index.ts` holds a central `renderers` registry mapping name → implementation; today it has one entry (`cardconjurer`).
+Adding a future renderer means implementing the interface and adding one line to the registry — the golden test harness (§11 Phase 1a) discovers renderers from this registry and iterates over all of them, so no test- harness changes are needed.

+Goldens are stored per-renderer under `collection/goldens/<renderer-name>/<cid>.png` (see §10), so a second registered renderer automatically gets its own goldens subtree the first time `pnpm generate-goldens` runs.

 ### The CardConjurer driving mechanism
 CardConjurer is just JavaScript drawing to a `<canvas>`.
 Instead of screenshotting it through a